 View All Section Pages

-It’s no secret that mental health has found itself at the forefront of public consciousness since the start of the COVID-19 pandemic.
+It’s no secret that mental health has found itself at the forefront of public consciousness since the COVID-19 pandemic.
 Long lockdowns, social isolation, loss of jobs and fear of the future have contributed to a sharp increase in the number of adults and children dealing with anxiety and depression-related disorders.
-In this article, Laura DeFina, MD, President and Chief Executive Officer of The Cooper Institute, along with Steve Farrell, PhD, Senior Investigator for the Research Division of The Cooper Institute, will discuss recent research findings regarding the impact of diet and exercise on mental health disorders.
+In this article, Laura DeFina, MD, President and Chief Executive Officer of The Cooper Institute, discusses recent research findings regarding the impact of diet and exercise on mental health disorders.

 Mental health statistics in the United States

 Extensive research has been conducted on mental health and the effects it can have on daily life.
-According to the National Institute of Mental Health, approximately 1 in 5 American adults live with a mental illness and have symptoms ranging from mild to severe.
+According to the National Institute of Mental Health, approximately 1 in 5 American adults lives with a mental illness and has symptoms ranging from mild to severe.
 Mental illnesses in the United States affect: